FiCalm/Henry_PI1-MLOps-/README.md

 # **Introduction**

 Welcome to the first individual project of Henry Labs!

-In this project, I developed an MLOps API using the FastAPI framework to make Steam gaming datasets available.
+In this project, I developed an API ohat makes Steam gaming datasets available.
 The API includes 5 endpoints, 3 of which use machine learning to generate recommendations and perform sentiment analysis.